-Once a swamp and untouched during the Soviet times, today one of the world's great metropolises, Saint Petersburg is considered the grand gateway to Russia and one of the most awe-inspiring cities in Europe.
+Once a swamp and untouched during the Soviet times, today one of the world's great metropolises, Saint Petersburg is the grand gateway to Russia and one of the most awe-inspiring cities in Europe.

-cultural legacy for its elegant architecture dating to the 18-19th centuries, triumphant monuments and interesting museums along with a vast wealth of art and history, there is no doubt that the imperial city is the most important cultural city of Russia, and maybe the world.
+cultural legacy for its magnificent architecture, monuments, and museums along with a vast wealth of art and history, there is no doubt that Saint Petersburg is the most important cultural city of Russia.

 Being that said, the government has invested a lot of money into the growth of St Petersburg tourism and these big investments they did pay off later.
 For example, the Russian government set a target of attracting five million tourists by 2010, which it succeeded in doing.

 In fact, from 2006 to 2010 the government invested in a development program for tourism, that cost about 519 million rubles ($670 000 000), in order to improve the infrastructure of the city, open new hotels, and new facilities for tourists.
-On the other hand, the contribution of tourists to the city's economy in the form of direct costs (excluding the cost of coming to St Petersburg), based on the city government report in 2010, was more than 115 billion rubles.
+On the other hand, the contribution of tourists to the city's economy in the form of direct costs (excluding the cost of coming to St. Petersburg), based on the city government report in 2010, was more than 115 billion rubles.

-Russia's Northern Capital today ranks as one of the most beautiful cities in the world, along with Paris, London and Berlin.
-It became listed as the Travelers' Choice 2013 Winner in Trip Advisor for the top ten best destinations in Russia, and for the following years: 2013, 2014, 2015, 2016; and recently it has also been listed as one of the best travel destination in the world for 2017 by TripAdvisor.
+Russia's Northern Capital today ranks as one of the most beautiful cities in the world along with Paris, London, and Berlin.
+It became listed as the Travelers' Choice Winner in Trip Advisor for the top ten best destinations in Russia, and for the following years: 2013, 2014, 2015, 2016; and recently it has also been listed as one of the best travel destination in the world for 2017 by TripAdvisor.

 So, we are wondering now...
 When will you come?